-Office hours can help tremendously with your academic and professional success in college.
-Joe helps students understand what office hours really are, how to use them properly, and how to ease any anxiety about going to them.
+Going to office hours can help tremendously with your academic and professional success in college.
+Student vlogger Joe is here to help you understand what office hours are, how to use them properly, and how to ease any anxiety you may have about meeting with your professors.
 Check out the video below!

 What are office hours?

 Both professors and teaching assistants are required to have a certain amount of time designated for students to come visit them in their office.
 Students are able to ask questions about class, assignments—anything!
-Usually you will learn where and when office hours are during the first lecture or within the class syllabus.
+Usually you will learn where and when office hours are during the first lecture, or they'll be listed in the class syllabus.

 How do you use office hours properly?